alvareztech/FirebaseGoogleSignInAndroid/README.md

-# Google Sign-In for Android
+# Firebase Google Sign-In for Android

 A demonstration of implementation of authentication with Google in an Android application.